diegogusava/rabobank-aggregate/README.md

 it can also generate clients (java, javascript).
 - Nginx: It is used as a reverse proxy, and provides secure channel with a self sign certificate.

+### Remarks about the old API
+- It was exporting data that was blocked / inactive.
+- For the credit card 3333 the application is throwing an exception.
+- Anyone can access the information
+- I wasn't sure whether it is possible to grant access to a personal account for a whole company and who belongs to the company.
+In this case, I created another group using OperatorGroup class that defines who belongs to the company and can have access to that account, the same goes for the "Fellowship of the ring", each card belongs to one operator, and all the operators belong to the group "Fellowship of the ring".
+- Account holder has a typo for account 123123123